prolic/awesomeness/README.md

 ## Using Docker

 A simple docker setup is available, too.
-Instead of the manual installation you can run:
+Instead of manual installation you can run:

 `docker-compose up -d`

-and the test scripts with:
+and test scripts with:

 `docker-compose run php php docker/test-script.php`